Marine plastic pollution: Buoyancy

-Land-based sources of ocean plastic pollution
+Land-based sources

 Estimates for the contribution of land-based plastic vary widely.
 While one study estimated that a little over 80% of plastic debris in ocean water comes from land-based sources, responsible for 800,000 t every year.
 In 2015, it was calculated that 275 e6t of plastic waste was generated in 192 coastal countries in 2010, with 4.8 to 12.7 e6t entering the ocean – a percentage of only up to 5%.

 Most land-based plastic pollution enters the ocean from South, Southeast, and East Asia, with the largest emitters including China, Indonesia, Philippines, and India.

 A source that has caused concern is landfills.
 Most waste in the form of plastic in landfills are single-use items such as packaging.
 Discarding plastics this way leads to accumulation.
 Although disposing of plastic waste in landfills has less of a gas emission risk than disposal through incineration, the former has space limitations.
 Another concern is that the liners acting as protective layers between the landfill and environment can break, thus leaking toxins and contaminating the nearby soil and water.
 Landfills located near oceans often contribute to ocean debris because content is easily swept up and transported to the sea by wind or small waterways like rivers and streams.
 Marine debris can also result from sewage water that has not been efficiently treated, which is eventually transported to the ocean through rivers.
 Plastic items that have been improperly discarded can also be carried to oceans through storm waters.